socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

  group:add [gid]

-The ``gid`` corresponds to the group name you entering after clicking "Add group" on the Users page in your Nextcloud Web UI.
+The ``gid`` corresponds to the group name you entering after clicking "Add group" on the Users page in your cyfrSpaces Web UI.
 This example adds new group "beer"::

  sudo -u www-data php occ group:add beer